What actually happens when we die? Do those who accept Jesus go to heaven immediately after death? The biblical truth may surprise you.

 To put it in the vernacular, Christ could have been saying, “I’m telling you today that one day you’re going to be with Me in Paradise.”
 Translated this way, with the comma after the word “today” instead of before it, the passage fits with the other teachings of the resurrection found in Scripture.

 The Bible speaks of other resurrections that lead us to discussions surrounding the subjects of heaven, hell and the Kingdom of God, which are beyond the scope of this brief article.
-We invite you to learn more about these subjects in the related articles in this section.
+We invite you to learn more about these subjects in the related articles in this section about life after death.